Learning-based Multi-agent Race Strategies in Formula 1: Results

 For the first third of the race, $A$ remains behind $B$.
 Until the first pit stop, $A$ maintains a gap of approximately $\qty{1.6}{s}$, staying outside the wake effect region that would otherwise increase the lap time.
 The fuel energy allocation strategy substantially differs, with $A$ allocating less fuel per lap than $B$.

 Thanks to the first pit stop phase, $A$ performs a successful \textit{undercut}.
 After pitting on lap 19, $A$ rejoins the track outside the wake of $B$.
 With fresh soft tires and exploiting the previously conserved fuel, $A$ reduces the gap.
 Indeed, when $B$ pits at lap 22, it rejoins behind.
+This tactical maneuver is employed when racing behind a competitor is detrimental in terms of lap time.
+Thanks to the interaction module, agent $A$ shows that this strategy directly emerges from the fact that our setup explicitly accounts for multi-agent interactions.

 Just before being overtaken, $A$ pits again at lap 33, avoiding the disadvantage of the aerodynamic interaction.
 Thanks to fresher tires and the lighter car, $A$ closes the gap to $B$ over the subsequent 17 laps, while $B$ increasingly suffers from tire degradation effects.
 At this point, $A$ secured the race lead, as it will remain ahead regardless of $B$'s strategy.
 Nevertheless, $B$ decides to pit anyway due to severe tire wear (soft tires with an age of 27 laps), prioritizing a competitive race time.